 - Lowest Price Guarantee

 Amanzi Cottage is situated on a wine farm, Shalom, near Bonnievale, who is also known as The Valley of Cheese and Wine.
 Our cottage is surrounded by the Langeberg and Riviersonderend mountain range. ...
 Read More

 Welcome to Boesmansdrift, for the genuine country-living experience!

 Come and relax in our fully furnished self-catering farm house,(sleeps 8), nestled along the Breede River and surrounded by fr...
-More Info
+Read More

-Situated in the Breede River Valley between the historical towns of McGregor, Bonnievale and the popular Robertson winelands.
-An olive grove of 3 000 mature olive trees, fynbos and renosterveld - home...
-More Info
+The Country House is situated on an Olive Farm in the Breede River Valley between the historical towns of McGregor, Bonnievale, and the popular Robertson Winelands.
+An olive grove of 3 000 mature oliv...
+Read More

 Looking for a room?
 Find it here?

 Broadcast your accommodation requirements to our database of hotels and lodges.

 Price Range comparison

 In order to provide meaningful price comparisons this website compares the Per Person Sharing Rate or, where this is not available, the Average Price Per Person for a unit, based on its maximum occupancy.